dansmyers/Simulation-Fall-2019/Sprint_2/Quiz_2_Review.md

 numbers of red and black balls in the urn?

 Tip: draw a tree of possible outcomes.

+### Urns III: Hoppe Urn

+Here's a variation of the Pólya Urn model.
+Start with 5 black and 5 red balls.

+- If you draw a black ball, put it back into the urn and add a new ball of completely new color that is not already in the urn.
+- If you draw a ball of any other color, put it back into the urn and add another ball of the same color.

+Suppose you make two draws from the urn.
+What is the probability that the urn contains balls of four different colors after the second draw?

+What is the expected number of colors in the urn after two draws?

 ### Yer a Wizard, Harry?